-The application consists of the environmental impact assessment (EIA), prepared by Alberta Transportation in accordance with the terms of reference set out by the NRCB, Environment and Parks, and other government agencies.
+The application to the NRCB includes the environmental impact assessment (EIA), prepared by Alberta Transportation in accordance with the terms of reference set out jointly by the NRCB, Alberta Environment and Parks (AEP), and other provincial government agencies.
 To view the EIA, use the “Review Documents” search, below.

-Environment and Parks sent a supplemental information request (SIR #1) to the applicant on July 28, 2018.
-SIR #1 sets out the deficiencies in the EIA that were identified by the NRCB and other Government of Alberta agencies.
-The NRCB also issued a number of priority questions to Alberta Transportation on February 21, 2018.
+AEP sent supplemental information request (SIR #1) to Alberta Transportation on July 28, 2018.
+SIR #1 set out deficiencies in the EIA that were identified by the NRCB, AEP, and other provincial government agencies.
+Alberta Transportation submitted its responses to SIR #1 on June 14, 2019.